bluehalo/leaflet-filter/README.md

 [![Build Status][travis-image]][travis-url]

 ## What is it?
-This is a Leaflet plugin that leverages the Leaflet.draw plugin to allow you to draw a single rectangle bounding box filter on a map.
+This is a Leaflet plugin that leverages the Leaflet.draw plugin to allow you to draw a single rectangle bounding box or a multi-point polygon filter on a map.
-You can only draw one bounding box at a time and you can clear the filter by clicking on the trash can icon.
+You can only draw one filter at a time and you can clear the filter by clicking on the trash can icon.
 Additionally, you can subscribe to an event that is fired each time the filter is created/modified/destroyed.

 ## How do I use it?